kchia/blockchain-developer-bootcamp-final-project/README.md

 In the project root, you can run `yarn install` to install the frontend and smart contract dependencies.

-Then run `yarn start`, which concurrently runs the app in the development mode, starts a REST API at `http://localhost:3004`, and populates the local blockchain with test data.\
+Then run `yarn start`, which concurrently runs the app in the development mode, starts a REST API at `http://localhost:3004` (not currently being used for anything), and connects the local app to the Rinkeby testnet.\

+**NOTE** Setting up a local blockchain with Chainlink price feeds and VRF coordinator involves a non-trivial amount of research and effort, so this project opts to connect directly to Rinkeby for development purposes.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### CI/CD with Github Actions

-Merging code into `main` automatically kicks off the deployment to Heroku.
+Merging code into the `main` automatically kicks off the deployment to Heroku.
+The build and deploy steps are automated using Github Actions, and can be found in `./github/workflows`.

 ### Running a local Ganache blockchain

 - In your terminal, run `ganache-cli -p 7545` to start an Ethereum blockchain at port `7545`.
 - Run `truffle compile` to create the build artifacts directory, which contain the bytecodes version of the smart contracts, ABIs, etc.
-- Run `truffle test` to execute the unit tests for the smart contracts.
+- Run `truffle test` to execute the unit tests for the `EllipticalArtNFT` smart contract.
 - Run `truffle migrate --reset --network rinkeby` to deploy the smart contracts to the Rinkeby network.

 ### Directory Structure

 - `/.github/workflows`: contains the configuration files for building and deploying the app automatically